jelleoverbeek/browser-technologies/opdracht1/README.md

 - To increase the usability for keyboard users I added some focus states.

 ### ScreenReader
-- I tested it using the native Mac OS screenreader and it worked because I used semantic elements.
+I tested it using the native Mac OS screenreader and it worked good because I used as many semantic elements as possible.
+Interesting to hear was that the screenreader was playing the file name when no alt attribute was available.
+Krijn gave me the tip to add empty alt attributes to fix this problem.
-- Changed alt attributes to empty ones so the screenreader won't read the src attributes.

 ### CSS not loading
 - Added JavaScript snippet that adds inline CSS instead of a class when the CSS didn't load.